Harmonised risk indicators

 1: Low-risk substances Annexes, part D Substances that were found less harmful than others in the risk assessment.
 Includes dozens of substances that are mostly microbiological.
 1

 2: Other substances Annexes, parts A and B Approved substances that do not belong to categories 1 or 3.
-Includes hundreds of substances such as glyphosate, urea, deltamethrin and acetic acid.
+Includes hundreds of substances such as glyphosate, deltamethrin and acetic acid.
 8

 3: Candidates for substitution Annexes, part E Substances that are persistent, bioaccumulative, carcinogenic, mutagenic or reprotoxic.
 Includes dozens of substances.
 16